TdesTouches/cnp3/book-2nd/protocols/dnssec.rst

 To cope with these security threats and improve the security of the DNS, the IETF has defined several extensions that are known as DNSSEC.
 DNSSEC exploits public-key cryptography to authenticate the content of the DNS records that are sent by DNS servers and resolvers.
-DNSEC is defined in three main documents :rfc:`4033`, :rfc:`4034`, :rfc:`4035`.
+DNSSEC is defined in three main documents :rfc:`4033`, :rfc:`4034`, :rfc:`4035`.
 With DNSSEC, each DNS zone uses one public-private key pair.
 This key pair is only used to sign and authenticate DNS records.
 The DNS records are